qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 * The room temperature was 21-24°C (70-75°F)
 * A window is open in the room with a fan exhausting air to the outside, so fresh air is also coming into the room
 * A typical household ceiling fan is operational, spinning at full speed, to circulate the air in the room
-* The macro as [described in detail here](../chamber-heater-issue/README.md) was employed to disable the heating elements of the chamber heater above 270mm of Z height
+* The macro as [described in detail here](../chamber-heater-issue/README.md) was employed full
+* _**Custom G-Code was added to set the chamber heater target to 10C after the first layer**_

+**Wait!
+What was that last point again?**  Yes, you read it right.
+I disabled the chamber heater immediately after the prints started because, and remember, we want to see what the real difference is between what the chamber probe reports versus the actual chamber air temperature.
+You may think I'm crazy to do that, but if you look at the upcoming graphs, it will all make sense.

+*It's important to note that when a 10C target is set, that the chamber heater's fan will still run and circulate air through the chamber, but it won't actively heat the air.
+Setting a target of 0C also disables the fan as well, and this results in less mixing of the air to equalise the chamber temperature.*

 Two different printing scenarios were run.